seefood/animated-gifs/README.md

 ### About the Classifications

-- `adorbs`: Misc cuteness that I couldn't classify in another way
+- `adorbs`: Misc cuteness that wouldn't classify in another way
 - `Alt-Everything`: Alt-Right, Alt-Medicine, Alt-reality b(u|a)bblers of all sorts
 - `Art`: GIFs as art, art as GIFs.
 - `angry-frustrated`: This will be broken down into nuanced sub-categories soon, since it's the directory with the most gifs right now